A polynomial approximation scheme for nonlinear model reduction by moment matching: Approximate solutions via Galerkin expansion

 \subsection{Polynomial basis}

 The construction of the polynomial basis for our approximation largely follows the procedure used in \cite[Section 4.1]{kalise}.
-In order to construct the basis functions to be used in the Galerkin approximation over the $d$-dimensional space $\Omega$, we must first select a maximum degree $M$ and a one-dimensional basis $\varphi_M : \mathbb{R} \to \mathbb{R}^M$.
+In order to construct the basis functions to be used in the Galerkin approximation over the $d$-dimensional space $\Omega$, we first select a maximum degree $M$ and construct a basis in a single scalar variable $\omega$ up to the degree $M$.
+We denote this basis by $\varphi_M : \mathbb{R} \to \mathbb{R}^M$.
 In our case, we will use the monomial basis

 Note that, since our invariance equation \eqref{eq:pde_sec3} specified that $\pi(0) = 0$, we do not require a constant term in our basis.
 In this paper we are using a monomial basis but in general, it is possible to use the same generation method based on a different chosen one-dimensional basis, for example orthogonal bases such as Legendre or Chebyshev polynomials up to degree $M$.